Mark Aguhar: Life

 Aguhar was born May 16, 1987, in Houston, Texas, in a Filipino American family.
 She lived in the Houston area for most of her life and graduated from Bellaire High School in 2005.
 She attended the University of Texas at Austin and earned three Bachelor's degrees in 2009: a Bachelor of Fine Arts degree in Studio Art, a Bachelor of Arts in Art with Honors, and a Bachelor of Arts with High Honors.

 After graduating, she worked in Houston for a year at The Menil Collection, a museum that houses the art collection of founders John de Menil and Dominique de Menil.
 She then pursued a Master's in Fine Arts at the University of Illinois at Chicago.

 Aguhar's works include performance-based pieces, watercolors, collages, and photography.
-Often the work was of self-portraits with hair extensions, make-up, gender-specific clothing and a beautiful, unashamed portrait of herself, curves and all and reminds the viewer that Aguhar's life and mere existence was an act of confronting white hegemony.
+Many of these works were self-portraits.

 Aguhar maintained an online presence on Tumblr, which hosted both her professional and personal websites.
 As Tumblr user "calloutqueen," she titled her blog "BLOGGING FOR BROWN GURLS," posting her thoughts about sexuality, sex, dating, gender, and her work.

 "My work is about visibility.
 My work is about the fact that I'm a genderqueer person of color fat femme fag feminist and I don't really know what to do with that identity in this world.
 It's that thing where you grew up learning to hate every aspect of yourself and unlearning all that misery is really hard to do.
 It's that thing where you kind of regret everything you've ever done because it's so complicit with white hegemony.
 It's that thing where you realize that your own attempts at passive aggressive manipulation and power don't stand a chance against the structural forms of domination against your body.
 It's that thing where the only way to cope with the reality of your situation is to pretend it doesn't exist; because flippancy is a privilege you don't own but you're going to pretend you do anyway."